reaktivstudios/gp-pro-widget-enews/readme.txt

 == Description ==

 Genesis Design Palette Pro add-on for the Genesis eNews Extended widget.

-Supports defaults for all child themes currently supported by Genesis Design Palette Pro.
+Provides matching defaults for the eNews widget for all child themes supported by Genesis Design Palette and allows customization of typography, colors and spacing.

 == Installation ==
 1. Upload the `gp-pro-widget-enews` folder and all its contents to the `/wp-content/plugins/` directory